Dra' Abu el-Naga: Pharaonic-Era Tombs

 According to the DAI, "Individual scenes from decorated graves, which are situated in the necropolis and date to the New Kingdom, were documented and published in 1845 during the course of the expedition led by Carl Richard Lepsius.
+By that point, many of the pharonic pyramids had been dismantled by stone robbers, leaving only the tombs behind.
 The first significant and to some extent documented excavations were undertaken by Joseph Passalacqua between 1822 and 1825 and concentrated on a number of shaft graves.
 Particular interest in Dra' Abu el-Naga came as a result of the discovery of three royal coffins of the Second Intermediate Period, one of which belonged to Nubkheperre Intef, which had been found by grave robbers in 1827 and then bought by the British Museum, London in 1835."
 (The other two coffins were for pharaoh Kamose and his wife Ahhotep II.)

 "In the years 1860 to 1862 Auguste Mariette initiated the apparently successful search of the tomb of this king.
 Mariette however did not document the location of the tomb and only an extremely cursive short description exists today.
 At the end of the 19th and at the beginning of the 20th century a number of ventures were undertaken in Dra' Abu el-Naga, during the course of which individual graves and grave clusters were excavated and their decoration documented (e.g. Northampton/Spiegelberg/Newberry, 1898/99; H. Gauthier, 1906; Carter/Carnarvon, 1908; W.M.F.
 Petrie, 1909)."

-Clarence Fisher of the University of Pennsylvania Museum led an excavation effort from 1921-1923.
-This included work "in the tombs of New Kingdom officials and the mortuary complex of the 18th Dynasty king Amenhotep I and his wife Nefertari (1525-1504 B.C.)"
-Lanny Bell continued work at this site in 1967 concentrating on "the epigraphic recording and conservation of the decorated rock-cut tombs of Dynasty 19 (1292-1190 B.C.)."
+Clarence Fisher of the University of Pennsylvania Museum led an excavation effort from 1921–1923.
+This included work "in the tombs of New Kingdom officials and the mortuary complex of the 18th Dynasty king Amenhotep I and his wife Nefertari (1525–1504 B.C.)"
+Lanny Bell continued work at this site in 1967 concentrating on "the epigraphic recording and conservation of the decorated rock-cut tombs of Dynasty 19 (1292–1190 B.C.)."
 The work at the site provided significant artifacts for the Museum including statuary, pottery funerary furnishings and painted reliefs.